What does it mean to implement ?

 1. Background

-The documentation of the DFC standard, including information on its evolution and documentation of various decisions that have been taken along the way is available on gitbook: https://datafoodconsortium.gitbook.io/dfc-standard-documentation/
+The documentation of the DFC standard, including information on its evolution and documentation of various decisions that have been taken along the way is available on gitbook.

-A lot of useful links relating to the DFC project are consolidated on this DFC page.
+A lot of useful information relating to the DFC project and standard are available on their GitHub homepage.

 • Ontology

 The Data Food Consortium has defined an ontology that we align to.
-The DFC ontology provides a general knowledge framework that maps the concepts used to provide short supply chain food retail platforms in a machine readable format.
+The DFC ontology provides a general knowledge framework that maps the concepts used within Short Foodchain Systems in a machine readable format.
 It is a more logically rigorous form than an application Model but for our purposes it can be thought of as similar.

 It is not necessary to understand the ontology in order to implement.